Poikilos/integratoredu/README.md

 For release notes, see a release or the "etc" folder.

 ## Changes
+* (2017-10-28) (made section variable /student-microevent) /student-microevent regression of undefined variable bug
+* (2017-10-28) correct use of autofill cache
+* (2017-10-28) finished migrating from id_user_within_microevent to _settings[req.body.section]["autofill_requires"][requirer]
+* (2017-10-28) created settings mode (visible if group has settings priv for admin section; writable if user has poke-settings priv for admin section; admin group has this permission) which uses peek_settings and poke_settings functions and sees all settings
+* (2017-10-28) correct use of selected_field
 * (2017-10-25) (changed replace("+"+"&") to replace("+","&") to generate combined_primary_key (used only as cache entry name)) fix autofill_cache not saving
 * (2017-10-20) generated field for editing (can't anymore, since shouldn't)
 * (2017-10-20) finished care reports (and improved the layout)